dhrubo55/personal-blog/content/posts/day97-part3.md

 ## 3. Phaser: Dynamic Multi-Phase Coordination

 **The Problem:** ETL pipeline with Extract → Transform → Load phases.
-Workers can join or leave dynamically based on data volume.
+Workers join or leave dynamically based on data volume.
 CountDownLatch and CyclicBarrier don't support dynamic parties.

 Phaser is the most advanced synchronizer in this toolkit.
-It's more complex than CountDownLatch or CyclicBarrier, but it's the only option when you need dynamic party registration.
+It's more complex than CountDownLatch or CyclicBarrier, but it's your only option for dynamic party registration.

 **The Solution:** Dynamic phase synchronization with Phaser.